Så som i himmelen (musical)

-Så som i himmelen is a 2018 musical with music and lyrics by Carin Pollak and Fredrik Kempe and book by Kay Pollak, Edward af Sillen and Carin Pollak.
+Så som i himmelen is a 2018 musical with music and lyrics by Carin Pollak and Fredrik Kempe and book by Kay Pollak, Edward af Sillen and Carin Pollak and originally directed by Markus Virta.
 The story is based on the 2004 Swedish movie As It Is in Heaven by Kay Pollak.
 It tells the story of Daniel Daréus, a successful and world renowned conductor whose life aspiration is to create music that will open people's hearts.
 After suffering heart attack, he travels back to his hometown of Norrland in the far north of Sweden.
 Though resistant at first, he begins working with the local choir.
 They in return help him fix his outlook on life through community spirit and the love of music.

 Så som i himmelen premiered at the Oscarsteatern in Stockholm, opening to five star reviews.
 The original cast starred Philip Jalmelid as Daniel, Malena Ernman as Gabriella, Björn Kjellman as Arne, Anders Ekborg as Stig and Tuva B Larsen as Lena.
 Productions have also been staged in Norway Finland, Austria and Iceland.